zevv/npeg/README.md

   P % code      # Passes all matches made in P to the code fragment
                 # in the variable c: seq[string]

+Error handling:

+  E"msg"        # Raise an execption with the given message

 ```

 ### Atoms